 Vetted Biz is the leading platform for accessible and analytical data on franchises and businesses available in the U.S. Our research team has reviewed over 2,900 franchises and businesses and knows the key facts and data that signal a successful investment opportunity.
-In addition to our review of active investment options, our team at Vetted Biz has also conducted a significant analysis on the The U.S. Small Business Administration, commonly referred to as the SBA, is the only cabinet-level federal agency fully dedicated to supporting small businesses and entrepreneurs from counseling to capital.
-Many small businesses turn to the SBA for loans, as SBA loans typically have lower rates and have longer terms compared to other loans….
-7(a) loan program, where extensive review of the data made available by the SBA on loans issued to franchises and non-franchises over the past 30 years was carried out.
+In addition to our review of active investment options, our team at Vetted Biz has also conducted a significant analysis on the Small Business Administration (SBA) 7(a) loan program, where extensive review of the data made available by the SBA on loans issued to franchises and non-franchises over the past 30 years was carried out.

 Being the only cabinet-level federal agency fully dedicated to supporting small businesses and entrepreneurs from counselling to capital, the SBA has allowed for a discerning insight into small business performance over the past 30 years, which can bring significant awareness of industry potential when looking for new investment opportunities to potentially venture in.
 The article below analyzes various recession curves for industries bouncing back from the recent Covid-19 induced economic crisis.
 By taking into account each industry’s SBA track record, this article will not only address each potential recession curve, but also determine where each of VettedBiz’s industries’ recovery process would likely fall under.